HISTORY OF CHINA

 Luckily, a remarkable minister named Yu Qian saved the Ming Empire from this life-and-death crisis.
-Afterward, everything went well.
+Afterward, everything went well, and back on track.

-When the last emperor of the Ming Dynasty Zhu Youjian ascended to the throne as a teenager, he needed to deal with long-term natural disasters, partially conflicting, continuous refugee-peasant uprisings, and a powerful nomadic regime named Manchu in the north.
+When the last emperor of the Ming Dynasty Zhu Youjian ascended to the throne as a teenager, he had to deal with long-term natural disasters, partially conflicting, continuous refugee-peasant uprisings, and a powerful nomadic regime named Manchu in the northeast.

 Years of his diligent, difficult working didn’t save or reverse the situation.

-After a refugee army broke into the Beijing city, Emperor Zhu Youjian committed suicide, in exchange for his people’s safety; but this was just his wishful thinking.
+After a refugee army broke into Beijing city, emperor Zhu Youjian committed suicide, in exchange for his people’s safety; but this was just his wishful thinking.

-Then, an important general of the Ming Empire, Wu Sangui, opened the gate of the Shanhai Pass, an extremely important military stronghold, and let the Manchu army marched across the Great Wall.
+Then, an important general of the Ming Empire, Wu Sangui, opened the gate of the Shanhai Pass, an extremely important military stronghold, and let the Manchu army to march across the Great Wall.

-Millions of people were still loyal to the late Ming Dynasty, they supported some princes of Ming as new kings and kept fighting with the Manchu army.
+Millions of people were still loyal to the Ming Dynasty, who supported some princes of Ming as new kings and kept fighting against the Manchu army.

-Decades of countless intense wars and massacres later, they all failed epically.
+Decades of countless intense wars and massacres later, they all failed.

-The Manchu ruling class buried lots of the slaughter documents, forced everyone to change their clothes and hairstyle into the nomadic ones, and established a new national regime named Qing.
+Manchurian ruling class buried lots of slaughter documents, forced everyone to change their clothes and hairstyle, and established a new national regime.

 The Ming Dynasty was officially ended ever since.
 Read More

 in A Fancy Coat